VBog/Bg-Bible-References/readme.txt

 Short code [norefs]...[/norefs] prohibits highlighting the Bible references in the text enclosed with this short code.
 If you want to disable highlight of Bible references in the whole post, create a category or tag  with a label norefs and place a post in this category/tag, or create custom field with name norefs for this post and set it any value.

+To select verses text in tooltip for later copying to the clipboard click the left mouse button in the verse field, for example, on verse number.
+And then use Ctrl+C or the context menu for copy.

 == Installation ==

 1. Upload 'bg-biblie-references' directory to the '/wp-content/plugins/' directory.